lunohodov/awesome-astrophotography/README.md

 ## Presentations

 - [Beauty and the Beholder](https://www.youtube.com/watch?v=SPFsoO0ZWeg) - On the hidden stories in astro-images and how to tell them.
 A truly inspirational message from famous astrophotographer Adam Block.
+- [Deep Sky Astrophotography With CMOS Cameras by Dr Robin Glover](https://www.youtube.com/watch?v=3RH93UvP358) - How long should a sub-exposure be?
+How much to cool?
+What gain to use?
+Dr. Robin Glover of SharpCap talks us through the science behind deep sky astrophotography using modern CMOS imaging sensors.